 ADHD can present in young children

-Attention Deficit Hyperactivity disorder (ADHD) is a brain disorder marked by ongoing inattention and/or hyperactivity that interfere with functioning or development.
+Attention Deficit Hyperactivity Disorder (ADHD) is a brain disorder marked by ongoing inattention and/or hyperactivity that interferes with functioning or development.
 Some people have impairment in one area and others in both.
-The area of impairment, level of impairment and symptoms of ADHD can change over time.
+The area of impairment, level of impairment, and symptoms of ADHD can change over time.
 ADHD can present in children as young as age 3 and symptoms can be falsely mistaken for emotional or behavioral problems rather than a brain based condition that can respond to treatment.
-Adolescents with ADHD can also struggle with social relationships, impairment in extracurricular activities and antisocial behaviors such as substance abuse, theft, vandalism, and aggression.
+Adolescents with ADHD can also struggle with social relationships, impairment in extracurricular activities, and antisocial behaviors such as substance abuse, theft, vandalism, and aggression.

 Learning differences can also co-occur with ADHD further impacting one’s functioning in school or work but can also be mistaken for ADHD without proper evaluation.

 Working with a psychiatrist can help ensure appropriate treatment